guidanoli/inf1715/src/monga/ast/ast.md

 x : a | b - x is defined as a or b

+x = (a*, c : y) - x is defined as a list of a and c of type y

-x = (*a, c : y) - x is defined as a list of a and c of type y
+x = (a+, c : y) - x is defined as a non-empty list of a and c of type y

-x = (?a, d : w) - x is defined as an optional a and d of type w
+x = (a?, d : w) - x is defined as an optional a and d of type w
 ```